 activeState(state) Argument "state" is a block instance.
-The operator returns true, if this instance is a state of a state machine and this state is active at the actual clock tick.
-If it is not active, the operator returns false.
-It is an error if the instance is not a state of a state machine. ticksInState() Returns the number of ticks of the clock of the state machine since a transition was made to the currently active state.
-This function can only be used in transition conditions of state machines not present in states of hierarchical state machines.
-[For example if there is a transition with immediate=false from state A1 to A2 and the condition is ticksInState() \geq 5, and A1 became active at 10ms, and the clock period is 1ms, then A1 will be active at 10ms, 11ms, 12ms, 13ms, 14ms, and will be not active at 15 ms.] timeInState() Returns the time duration as Real in [s] since a transition was made to the currently active state.
-This function can only be used in transition conditions of state machines not present in states of hierarchical state machines.
+The operator returns true , if this instance is a state of a state machine and this state is active at the actual clock tick.
+If it is not active, the operator returns false .
+It is an error if the instance is not a state of a state machine. ticksInState() Returns the number of ticks of the clock of the state machine for which the currently active state has maintained its active state without interruption, i.e. without local or hierarchical transitions from this state.
+In the case of a self-transition to the currently active state or to an active enclosing state, the number is reset to one.
+This function can only be used in state machines. timeInState() Returns the time duration as Real in [s] for which the currently active state has maintained its active state without interruption, i.e. without local or hierarchical transitions from this state.
+In the case of a self-transition to the currently active state or to an active enclosing state, the time is reset to zero.
+This function can only be used in state machines.

+[Example: If there is a transition with immediate=false from state A1 to A2 and the condition is $ticksInState() \ge 5$, and A1 became active at 10ms, and the clock period is 1ms, then A1 will be active at 10ms, 11ms, 12ms, 13ms, 14ms, and will be not active at 15 ms.